Somsubhra1/REST-APIs-using-Spring-Framework-with-3-Layer-Architecture/README.md

 ## Description

-REST APIs using Spring Framework using3 Layer Architecture.
+REST APIs using Spring Framework using 3 Layer Architecture.

 ## Technologies/Dependencies used